MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 ## Next steps

-To continue with the upgrade please review [Upgrade overview](deploy-upgrade-overview.md).
+To continue with the upgrade, review [Upgrade overview](deploy-upgrade-overview.md).